bonniepeters/Games/Codenames/README.md

 - [ ] Users select their team
 - [ ] Users select whether they are the clue giver
 - [ ] The clue givers from each team are given a key card on their screen
+- [ ] Users can select to play different categories of words
+- [ ] Users can choose to play with images
+- [ ] Users can upload their own user images